-- 76.1 At the request of the Consultant, the payment terms may provide for an advance payment of fees, or for mobilisation or start-up expenses.
+- 101 At the request of the Consultant, the payment terms may provide for an advance payment of fees, or for mobilisation or start-up expenses.
 The advance should not exceed twenty per cent (20%) of the consultancy fee unless there is justification for the payment of a larger percentage, in which case, the Project Manager must first seek and obtain written approval from the Deputy Secretary-General.
-The advance may be paid within fourteen (14) days after the signing of the Contract. - 76.2 With respect to airfares and per diem allowances, advance payment may be made to the Consultant or the Consultant may use his/her own resources and be refunded the allowable expenses.
-However, in both cases, the Consultant shall be required to submit the original air ticket stub and boarding pass/hotel bill as satisfactory evidence of the length of stay in the particular country. - 76.3 If the Contract is prematurely terminated, that portion of the advance still considered outstanding in reference to the value of work completed to the date of termination will be repaid by the Consultant.
+The advance may be paid within fourteen (14) days after the signing of the Contract. - 102 With respect to airfares and per diem allowances, advance payment may be made to the Consultant or the Consultant may use his/her own resources and be refunded the allowable expenses.
+However, in both cases, the Consultant shall be required to submit the original air ticket stub and boarding pass/hotel bill as satisfactory evidence of the length of stay in the particular country.